 With spring approaching, firefighters will be closely monitoring conditions for potential burn windows.
 Please continue to check this page for the latest information.
 The burn is located east and southeast of Red Feather Lakes.
 Firefighters successfully burned 775 acres in 2023, with over 2,300 acres burned in total.
 Appropriate, localized conditions must be met before ignitions can take place.
 Fire managers are carefully monitoring these conditions, including favorable weather forecast (temperature, wind, precipitation, relative humidity), fuel moisture, smoke dispersal and staffing.
 Weather is monitored throughout the burn and burning is halted if conditions fall outside of the required conditions.
 People in the surrounding area should expect to see smoke west of Livermore and Glacier View when operations are taking place.
 Smoke may also impact those using the Dowdy Lake and West Lake recreation areas.
 Prescribed fire smoke may affect your health.
 For more information about the potential health impacts of smoke, visit Colorado Department of Public Health and Environment [https://www.colorado.gov/pacific/cdphe/wood-smoke-and-health].
 Prescribed fire is one of the most efficient ways of reducing wildfire risk.
 Regularly conducting prescribed fires, which mimic nature, reduces the buildup of flammable vegetation and overgrowth.
 Even with the most thorough planning and preparation, the use of prescribed fire carries an innate level of risk that cannot be eliminated entirely.
 To receive updates, follow us on Facebook [https://gcc02.safelinks.protection.outlook.com/?url=https%3A%2F%2Fr20.rs6.net%2Ftn.jsp%3Ff%3D001_4jQevMBOHm3ij4X-dPiBcWzTzhBlKNG7Ak20ATiL5hV8dbH0ztFvQihs44UwsWlSe5bGkI176N1h-l5TyqtuEYfaE-_LANcpc9obrtT3nKEAqFO18PTR_dqaAf8xPtNcyHOtfrqyMKc1KJyLkHLe0bNKsbpmaxc%26c%3Dtu6-bHUBD7B_o7CiWT7VjbjY3EQ2RGUdJBnV-2-5PJc7kz6ezD4ikQ%3D%3D%26ch%3DKkBmbkI9Pj8Pw596zy9vJ8hEwx5R_V70FL4MGPZT38jjcVXICPoHrQ%3D%3D&data=05%7C01%7C%7C8d7f5e8910d04f77a0d108db467312f9%7Ced5b36e701ee4ebc867ee03cfa0d4697%7C0%7C0%7C638181304112273720%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=P1Ou3zBgeWBfIK4j%2BLeuEVKv5zx3UIfq4QcPlVYZJFY%3D&reserved=0] and X [https://gcc02.safelinks.protection.outlook.com/?url=https%3A%2F%2Fr20.rs6.net%2Ftn.jsp%3Ff%3D001_4jQevMBOHm3ij4X-dPiBcWzTzhBlKNG7Ak20ATiL5hV8dbH0ztFvQihs44UwsWlvNfg4L24yNGmpu9fPnYBAJtkHFFkIvXBbTSaxVAht5IWVcU3hkHisQptxY3jQ5vxqilRu7y7KVtWlVz_jX-eqQ%3D%3D%26c%3Dtu6-bHUBD7B_o7CiWT7VjbjY3EQ2RGUdJBnV-2-5PJc7kz6ezD4ikQ%3D%3D%26ch%3DKkBmbkI9Pj8Pw596zy9vJ8hEwx5R_V70FL4MGPZT38jjcVXICPoHrQ%3D%3D&data=05%7C01%7C%7C8d7f5e8910d04f77a0d108db467312f9%7Ced5b36e701ee4ebc867ee03cfa0d4697%7C0%7C0%7C638181304112273720%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=xYh6uQsYifWyNPeUQOlhzbPuxGpy9a2r5%2FcjrVk80B0%3D&reserved=0] and join our email list through Constant Contact [https://visitor.r20.constantcontact.com/manage/optin?v=001IYrlh1STq1nQ4D8XRO5B4Tvbd__skb5DEaSNzAHXRTWsJ95wGZldZ7zrkXvzVXksf3R6x_FiGGtTmBpzdxMnTnede0kaBf28EWf6JhMvjtJ1G2BxcsTGuuXwUui3wHLgc8u79l49Wyo2SYfQARrvjWhWttAZTbd2] and select list "Forest Health & Fire: North of Hwy 14 to Wyoming Border (Red Feather Lakes)."

-With spring approaching, firefighters will be closely monitoring conditions for potential burn windows.
+Firefighters are closely monitoring conditions for potential burn windows for this project.
 Please continue to check this page for the latest information. ________________________ General Information about the Project: The Forsythe II Project is part of the Forest Service’s on-going effort to improve forest health conditions on the Boulder Ranger District.
 The project area is located near Gross Reservoir and Winiger Ridge in Boulder County, Colo.
 The entire project area encompasses 18,954 acres; 9,940 of those acres are National Forest System lands, 1,892 acres are Boulder County Parks and Open Space lands, and 7,122 acres are private lands.
 Elevation ranges from 6,082 to 8,945 feet.
 The project is generally located east of Nederland, CO and west of Gross Reservoir.
-The broadcast burn units from the Forsythe II Decision are located 7 miles southwest of Boulder and 5.5 miles east of Nederland and total 931 acres.
+The broadcast burn units from the Forsythe II Decision are located 7 miles southwest of Boulder and 5.5 miles east of Nederland, totalling 931 acres.
 Forest thinning and pile burning treatments for areas near the planned prescribed burn area are mostly complete.
-The area has two main burn units that are subdivided into multiple sub-units that vary in size from 18 acres to 130 acres to provide a variety of options for control using existing roads, water, natural features and control lines, up to 340 acres per year.
-The prescribed burning treatments will be implemented over several years, with the amount treated per year dependent on weather, ground conditions, and available resources.
-All burning will be implemented in close coordination and with assistance from local cooperating agencies and partners, including Boulder Watershed Collective, Boulder County Fireshed, state and county public health agencies, and multiple local agency fire cooperators.
+The area has two main burn units that are subdivided into multiple sub-units that vary in size from 18 acres to 130 acres and provides a variety of options for control using existing roads, water, natural features and control lines.
+Current project plans allow for treatment of up to 340 acres per year.
+These prescribed burning treatments will be implemented over several years, with the amount treated per year dependent on weather, ground conditions, fuel receptiveness, and available resources.
+All burning will be implemented in close coordination and with assistance from local cooperating agencies and partners, state and county public health agencies, and multiple local agency fire cooperators.
 Smoke will be in the air, and fire managers work closely with experts to minimize the impacts to the extent possible.
 Air quality is carefully monitored before and during a prescribed fire and all prescribed burns comply with state air quality regulations to minimize impacts to communities.
 To learn more about the potential health impacts of smoke visit www.colorado.gov/pacific/cdphe/wood-smoke-and-health [https://gcc02.safelinks.protection.outlook.com/?url=http%3A%2F%2Fwww.colorado.gov%2Fpacific%2Fcdphe%2Fwood-smoke-and-health&data=05%7C01%7C%7C8b18517df1f44aaec36f08db314bfac3%7Ced5b36e701ee4ebc867ee03cfa0d4697%7C0%7C0%7C638157974616252064%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=xazvkJjr3gmpTxXj%2FveiaJGxnj%2FnMmUlBLT378zSLO0%3D&reserved=0].
 To receive updates, join our email list [https://visitor.r20.constantcontact.com/manage/optin?v=001IYrlh1STq1nQ4D8XRO5B4Tvbd__skb5DEaSNzAHXRTWsJ95wGZldZ7zrkXvzVXksf3R6x_FiGGtTmBpzdxMnTnede0kaBf28EWf6JhMvjtJ1G2BxcsTGuuXwUui3wHLgc8u79l49Wyo2SYfQARrvjWhWttAZTbd2] and select list "Forest Health & Fire: North of Hwy 72 (Coal Creek Canyon) to Hwy 119 Boulder Canyon (Nederland and Magnolia areas)".
 Have questions?
 Email ARPFireInfo@usda.gov.
-Forsythe II Rx Burn Public Map 2024 Forsythe II Rx Burn Public Map 2024 [ https://inciweb-prod-media-bucket.s3.us-gov-west-1.amazonaws.com/s3fs-public/2024-04/ForsytheIIRxBurn_PublicMap_20240402.jpg?VersionId=ieObdWtYdXjTtv6uuPIJ6CpNodrQ7z4E ] Mon, 04/08/2024 - 16:18 -------------------------------------------------------------------------------- Forsythe II Rx Burn Public Map 2024 [ https://inciweb-prod-media-bucket.s3.us-gov-west-1.amazonaws.com/s3fs-public/2024-04/ForsytheIIRxBurn_PublicMap_20240402.jpg?VersionId=ieObdWtYdXjTtv6uuPIJ6CpNodrQ7z4E ] Forsythe II Rx Burn Public Map 2024
+Forsythe II Public Map 2025.jpg Forsythe II Public Map 2025.jpg [ https://inciweb-prod-media-bucket.s3.us-gov-west-1.amazonaws.com/s3fs-public/2025-04/Forsythe%20II%20Public%20Map%202025.jpg?VersionId=WwHiVH104Q78ivHm0miWgn5_z7sG26Ht ] Fri, 04/04/2025 - 14:06 -------------------------------------------------------------------------------- Forsythe II Public Map 2025.jpg [ https://inciweb-prod-media-bucket.s3.us-gov-west-1.amazonaws.com/s3fs-public/2025-04/Forsythe%20II%20Public%20Map%202025.jpg?VersionId=WwHiVH104Q78ivHm0miWgn5_z7sG26Ht ] Forsythe II Public Map 2025.jpg

 The Front Country Prescribed Fire is a 3000-acre prescribed fire project located in Rocky Mountain National Park.
 This project will reduce available fuels and the risk of future catastrophic fire by introducing low-to-moderate intensity fire on the landscape.
 By introducing fire and removing fuels when conditions are favorable, the area will serve as a fire break that can be used to defend the park and surrounding communities against future wildfires.
 The prescribed fire will also allow fire to play its natural role in the ecosystem by reducing ground fuels, invigorating native grasses, and decreasing stand densities in meadows and montane forests.
 The overall 3000-acre project is subdivided into several smaller units, one of which is the 334-acre Headquarters Unit, located near Beaver Meadows Visitor Center, south of Highway 36.
 Fire managers at Rocky Mountain National Park had planned to conduct a prescribed burn beginning on Monday, March 10, 2025.
 Due to conditions that were outside of prescription, that operation has been cancelled.
 Firefighters completed approximately 100 acres of the 334-acre Headquarters Unit in November 2024.
 Additional information on future ignitions will be shared on this page and on RMNP’s official social media channels [https://linktr.ee/RMNP_fire].